felixschmidt89/InstantSpilt/README.md

 # InstantSplit

-A user centered Full (MERN) Stack PWA designed for settling group expenses with a focus on functionality and data privacy, eliminating the need for personalized user registration or mandatory app installation.
-Allows gaining and sharing access to a group via a simple link and managing an unlimited number of such groups.
-Prioritizes privacy by not identifying or logging individual users and sessions and by purging all data of a group after 90 days of group inactivity.
+- User centered Full (MERN) Stack PWA designed for settling group expenses with a focus on functionality and data privacy, eliminating the need for personalized user registration or mandatory app installation.
+- Allows gaining and sharing access to a group via a simple link and managing an unlimited number of such groups.
+- Prioritizes privacy by not identifying or logging individual users and sessions and by purging all data of a group after 90 days of group inactivity.

 <div align="center" style="display: flex; flex-wrap: wrap; gap: 10px;justify-content: center; margin-top: 10px">
   <img src="./client/public/app-image.png" alt="App screenshot2" width="210px">